jyutzler/song-lyrics/latest/vicariously.md

     Live vicariously through you (X4)

-    Just understand that I might be a bit frustrated My life's at a point where I probably can't have these things That's alright because I
+    Just understand that I might be a bit frustrated My life's at a point where I probably can't have these things...
+    ...That's alright because I
     Live vicariously through you (X3)
     But I'm happy for you
     Live vicariously through you (X4)